MattWong-ca/0g-vibe-coding/README.md

 # 0G Storage in 5 mins

-Upload files to 0G's decentralized storage network and verify the transaction on the Galileo testnet block explorer — all from a Next.js app.
+Upload files to 0G's decentralized storage network and verify the transaction on the Galileo testnet block explorer — all from a single command: `create-0g-app@latest`

 ## What you'll build